Film (8mm/16mm) 'Frame by Frame' transfer to DVD, Blu-ray & SD/HD/2K video files

 DVD / Blu-ray disk:

-If your main objective is to watch the material on your TV and store it away for future use, then DVD or Blu-ray is the best option.
+If your main objective is to watch the material on your TV, using a DVD or Blu-ray player and store it away for future use, then DVD or Blu-ray is a suitable option.

 We can output the files onto your NTFS (PC), HFS+ (MAC) and even exFAT (PC/MAC) formatted portable/external hard drive (HDD).
 Thumb drives (also known as Flash drives) are a convenient format for viewing files on a SmartTV, Laptop or Desktop computer.